 Where will hearings be held?

-The Registrar will advise you of where hearings will be held when they send you the notice of hearing.
+Hearings will be held at 121 Exhibition Street, Melbourne.
+The Registrar will provide you with further details when they send you the notice of hearing.

 Can I attend my hearing remotely?

 Remote attendance at hearings will be possible by prior agreement with the Tribunal.
 You will be required to attend a designated and suitably equipped location in order to attend remotely.
 The Registrar will provide you with details of the facility you need to attend if the Tribunal agrees to you attending remotely.